ilyasergey/YSC2229/source/week-08-string-search.rst

 Imagine that you are searching for a word on a web page or a Word document.

 This problem is known and pattern search in a string.
-Despite being seemlingly a simple challenge to solve, in order to do efficiently, it requires a lot of ingenuity.
+Despite being seemingly a simple challenge to solve, in order to do efficiently, it requires a lot of ingenuity.

 In this lecture we will see several solutions for it, of the increased implementation complexity, while reduced time demand.